Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Introduction

-\end{itemize} The aforementioned factors prevented object tag-based models from consistently improving the results \citep{gupta-etal-2021-vita}.
-Therefore, it is preferable to use and incorporate visual features that have been extracted from pre-trained image models, e.g., Vision Transformer (ViT), VGG, ResNet \citep{he2015deep}, etc. When source texts are hidden, some probing tasks demonstrate how MMT models can retrieve missing data, such as color, person, etc., from visual features.
-It is neither a realistic strategy nor a guarantee of success in scenarios involving incomplete information.
-The model can learn that some information is missing by masking a portion of the source and assigning a corresponding mask token.
-This information can then be retrieved from the image.
-There are tokens at the proper location for probing tasks.
+\end{itemize} The aforementioned factors prevented object tag-based models from consistently improving the results.
+Therefore, it is preferable to use and incorporate visual features that have been extracted from pre-trained image models, e.g., Vision Transformer (ViT), VGG, ResNet \citep{he2015deep}, etc. When source texts are hidden, some probing tasks demonstrate how MMT models can retrieve missing data, such as color, person, etc., from visual features \cite{li-etal-2022-vision}.
+Here, some part of the textual input is masked, and the model is trained to translate the sentence with the help of the image, forcing it to focus more on the visual features in order to retrieve information about masked input tokens.
+However, it may not be a realistic strategy in scenarios involving incomplete information.
 Any mask token will not be present in real-world datasets, where some of the information is missing from the source text, and it may be challenging to infer that the information is insufficient.
-To summarize, efforts have been made to make use of visual features in the MT system directly.
-The majority of them only use multimodal data, which is scarcely available.
+In summary, efforts have been made to make use of visual features in the MT system directly.
+Most of them only use multimodal data, which is scarcely available.
 Additionally, other techniques that rely on strong baselines only use image object tags when fine-tuning.
-In this study, we attempt to investigate the circumstances where the visual feature has a positive impact on MMT systems.
-We use large pre-trained models as a baseline such that the models are robust enough to distinguish words from intra-sentence context mostly.
+In this study, we investigate the circumstances in which visual features have a positive impact on MMT systems.
+We use large pre-trained models as a baseline so that the models are robust enough to distinguish words from intra-sentence context when available.
 We observe that images have a negligible contribution in non-noisy settings.
 We further observe that the models are able to utilize cropped image features in low-noisy settings, and full image features are more effective in high-noisy settings.
 Our study indicates that visual features' impact on the model performance increases with noise in the source text.
-This finding may aid in noisy caption translation from social media data.
-The major \textbf{contributions} of this paper are briefly mentioned below.